Elisava: high impact design, engineering and communication in Barcelona

 We try to strike a balance between well-rooted knowledge and the flexibility to adapt to a complex and changing environment.
 We believe that the academic team, students, and visiting speakers must demonstrate a profound understanding of relevant skills, which can be developed and applied in a very wide range of contexts, processes and systems.

-Where is your entity located?
+Where is the foundation located?
 Do you know why this location was chosen?

 In the lower part of the Rambla.
 After starting out on Via Augusta, a few years ago we decided to settle in Ciutat Vella and to take part in the cultural and educational regeneration of this neighborhood.
 The decision was not without controversy, but it has made it possible to expand and adopt new approaches, both internally in the institution and in the neighborhood.